A random integral calculus on generalized s-selfdecomposable probability measures

 \textbf{2.1.} \underline{Random integrals.}

 Let us recall that for a probability Borel measures $\mu$ on $\Rset^d$ (or on $E$), its \emph{characteristic function} ( Fourier transform) $\hat{\mu}$ is defined as

 where $<\cdot,\cdot>$ denotes the scalar product; (in case of Banach spaces, $<\cdot,\cdot>$ is the bilinear form on $E^{\prime}\times E$).
-Further, the characteristic function of an infinitely divisible probability measure $\mu$ admits the following L\'evy-Khintchine representation
+Further, the characteristic function of an infinitely divisible probability measure $\mu$ admits the following \emph{L\'evy-Khintchine representation:}

-where $a$ is a \emph{shift vector}, $R$ is a \emph{covariance operator} corresponding to the Gaussian part of $\mu$ and $M$ is a \emph{L\'evy spectral measure}.
-Since there is a one-to-one correspondence between measures $\mu \in ID$ and triples $a$, $R$ and $M$ in its L\'evy-Khintchine formula (22) we will formally write $\mu=[a,R,M]$; cf. Araujo-Gin\'e (1980) or Parthasarathy (1967).
+where $a$ is a \emph{shift vector}, $R$ is a \emph{covariance operator} corresponding to the Gaussian part of $\mu$, $B:=\{x: ||x||\le1\}$ (the unit ball) and $M$ is a \emph{L\'evy spectral measure}.
+(We add the term \emph{spectral} to avoid the possible confusion with \emph{L\'evy measures} as sometimes are called the selfdecomposable (class L) measures.)
+Since there is a one-to-one correspondence between measures $\mu \in ID$ and triples $a$, $R$ and $M$ in its L\'evy-Khintchine formula (13) we will formally write $\mu=[a,R,M]$.

 Note that for $s\in\Rset$ we have

 Finally, let us recall that